whitead/dmol-book/intro.md

 ## Target Audience

 The target audience of this book is students with a programming and chemistry background that are interested in building competency in deep learning.
 For example, PhD students or advanced undergraduates in chemistry or materials science with some Python programming skills will benefit from this book.
 Sections A and B provide a pedagogical introduction to the principles of machine learning, but only covering topics necessary for deep learning.
 For example, topics like decision trees and SVMs are not covered because they are not critical to understanding deep learning.
 Section C covers deep learning principles and details on specific architectures, like the important {doc}`dl/gnn` and {doc}`dl/VAE`.
 Other chapters, like {doc}`dl/NLP`, give a survey-level overview of a much larger area targeted towards chemistry and materials science.
 Finally Section D gives more complex examples on authentic deep learning problems from chemistry and materials science.
+Each section states at the top the required background knowledge, but Python programming ability is assumed throughout.
+You can find a chemistry-specific introduction to Python at the Molecular Sciences Software Institute [resources page](http://education.molssi.org/resources.html#programming).

 ## Framework Choice